cis-advising-handbook/cis-advising-handbook.github.io/waitlist.md

 ---

 {: .notice--info}
-Each department has their own way of handling Permission Requests; this article is just for CIS/CIT/NETS courses.
+Each department has their own way of handling Path@Penn Permission Requests.
+This article is just for CIS/CIT/NETS courses.

 We would love to offer our classes to any Penn student who is interested!
 However, demand is so high for some of the CIS/CIT/NETS classes that we cannot let everyone in and still do a good job of teaching.
 Because of this, the number of students who can enroll during Advance Registration is typically capped, and we maintain waitlists for students who would like to take a given class but did not get in.